Tips for Driving with Dogs

 If you have a pet, going on vacation generally implies that you’ll be taking your pet along because it really won’t feel complete if you leave your furry friend behind, right?
 Before you get going, however, there are a few things you need to take care of to ensure that your trip will be safe, fun and enjoyable.

-Here at Big Sky Collision Center, we are all about you enjoying your vehicle.
-Be safe by following these tips from the best auto body repair shop in Billings.
+Here at A & D Auto Body, we are all about you enjoying your vehicle.
+Be safe by following these tips from the best auto body repair shop in Bozeman.

 Before the trip…

 - Touch base with your vet

 If it’s been a while since you last brought your dog for check up, now is the perfect time to bring him/her back to the vet.
 Make sure your dog’s vaccinations are up-to-date.
 Ask also if there are recommended vaccinations for your trip, especially if you are going to some remote or exotic locations where there may be unusual threats to your canine friend like some kind of local disease.

 Plan your route such that you’ll have time to take 15 – 30 minute breaks every 3 – 4 hours or so.
 This way, you and your pet will have time to relieve yourself and take a walk around.
 Try to ensure also that you will make your stops at pet-friendly locations.

 Remember that not all hotels, inns or even campsites accept pets.
 Don’t make assumptions.
 If it’s not explicitly expressed in their policies when you check online, make the effort to contact them directly to confirm if they have pet restrictions.
 It will surely ruin your vacation if you find out too late that the hotel you booked isn’t a pet-friendly one.

 - Prepare your dog’s supplies